Search The Tattler

 The Tattler investigation also revealed Jordan Wax, the chair of Emeryville’s Planning Commission, failed to file a required FPPC 'Statement of Economic Interest' form on time, itself a violation of state law.

-Some elected officials have presupposed that an inactive election campaign lets them off the hook for filings but state law is very clear that filing is still required.
+Some elected officials have presupposed that an inactive election campaign lets them off the hook for FPPC filings but state law is very clear that filing is still required.
 Violations of proper and timely FPPC filing rules have been very common among Emeryville politicians over the years.
 So much so that late filings would not normally be considered newsworthy except for the fact that Mayor Mourra and his colleagues on the City Council majority made much ballyhoo of recent late filings by Council member Kalimah Priforce to such an extent that they invoked Emeryville's new Code of Ethics to censure and sanction him for it.
 Now Mr Mourra, who seems to have unclean hands, finds himself in the same pickle.

 The Tattler has an open Public Records Request filed with the City Clerk for details that will inform future editions of this ongoing story.